John Bache, Cheshire - Chair

 John Stroud-Turp Middlesex

-John Bache JP FRCS, Cheshire - Chairman
+John Bache JP FRCS, Cheshire - Chair

-John is a doctor and was a consultant in Accident and Emergency for 26 years, until he took early retirement when he was elected Chairman of the Bench.
+John is a doctor and was a consultant in Accident and Emergency for 26 years, until he took early retirement when he was elected Chair of the Bench.
 His interests include violence in the NHS and the harmful effects of alcohol.
 He enjoys history and current affairs and relaxes by walking his two dogs.

 John is married with four children.

-Beverley Higgs JP, Somerset - Deputy Chairman
+Beverley Higgs JP, Somerset - Deputy Chair

 Beverley was appointed to the South Somerset & Mendip Bench in 2005.
 Since 2008 she has sat as an Adult Court Chair.
 She is currently a co-opted member of the Somerset MA Branch, a member of the TDC and has mentored new magistrates.
 Since 2014 Beverley has been a member of the MA Training Committee with a particular interest in appraisal and continuing professional development.
-She served on the Board of Trustees from January 2015 until the MA AGM on 18 November 2017 when she was elected Deputy Chairman.
+She served on the Board of Trustees from January 2015 until the MA AGM on 18 November 2017 when she was elected Deputy Chair.

 With a professional background in HR Beverley is an experienced not-for-profit charity manager.
 She managed a CAB Bureau for seven years and also sat on the National Trustee Board of CITA the membership association.
 She has recently played a key role in establishing a Restorative Justice Partnership to serve Somerset.
 Beverley is in the process of doctoral research with Portsmouth University, her interests are the roles of volunteers in the criminal justice system and the use of restorative justice by criminal justice agencies.